 It pays to have a Plan B, especially in the off season, but if you are prepared with the right gear and the right mental attitude, a little rain won’t make your getaway a washout.

-Plan Your Own Getaway
+Mount Washington Valley In Spring: Plan Your Own Getaway

 While other people were home raking lawns and waiting for summer, we found a perfect weekend getaway in the mountains.
 The beauty of living and playing in the northeast is that’s there’s so much, so close.
 Chances are any place you visit in the summer or the winter has plenty to do in the “Off Season” if you just go looking.
+Contact the Mount Washington Valley Chamber of Commerce for help in planning your vacation.